 “Should have called you Wartlover the ugly,” she finally said.

-“Very mature,” he replied, sighing.
-“You really think that sort of thing is proper for a princess?”
+“Very mature,” he replied.
+“You really think those sorts of comments are proper for a princess?”

 She smiled broadly.
 “I don’t care,” she said.
 “And I never have to again.”